 03-05-1885 – 08-10-1959 Dr. Louise Pearce – Born in New York City, New York.
 She was the first American woman pathologist who took a research position at the Rockefeller Institute.
 She helped develop a treatment for African sleeping sickness.
 Sleeping sickness was a fatal epidemic which had devastated areas of Africa, killing two-thirds of the population of Uganda between 1900 and 1906 alone.
 Pearce, along with Walter Abraham Jacobs, Michael Heidelberger, and Wade Hampton Brown, developed drugs for its treatment.
-In 1920, Pearce, risking her life, traveled to the Belgian Congo where she developed and carried out a drug testing program on humans.
+In 1920, Pearce, risked her life and traveled to the Belgian Congo where she developed and carried out a drug testing program on humans.
 The drug, tryparsamide, proved successful in combating the epidemic, curing 80% of cases.
 For her work, Pearce received the Order of the Crown of Belgium and in 1953, Belgium further honored her and her co-workers appointing them Officers of the Royal Order of the Lion.
 Pearce also successfully developed treatment for syphilis and because of her studies of tumors, along with Brown, the Brown-Pearce tumor became standard test material in cancer laboratories.
 For many years, Pearce lived with physician Sara Josephine Baker and author I. A. R. Wylie.
 All were members of Heterodoxy, a feminist biweekly luncheon discussion club, of which many members were lesbian or bisexual.
 After Baker’s death in 1945, Pearce and Wylie continued living together until both died in 1959.
 Wylie and Pearce are buried alongside each other at the Trevenna Farm’s family cemetery, Skillman, New Jersey.

 03-05-1966 – 08-24-2017 Julie “JD” Disalvatore – Born in Plymouth, Massachusetts.
 She was an American LGBT film and television producer/director, gay rights activist, and animal rights activist.
 Her film credits include the award winning Shelter (2007), Eating Out (2006), A Marine Story (2010), and Elena Undone (2010).
 Disalvatore also wrote about LGBT films for Curve magazine, GayWired.com, and other LGBT outlets.
 She also had a daily blog on Gay and Lesbian entertainment.
 At the age of 51, she died of breast cancer.